sandialabs/matcal/documentation/source/Setting Up MatCal.rst

 Advanced Setup
 =======================
 To run the advanced setup, it is necessary to to have completed the :ref:`Simple Setup` instructions first.
+Please note that this section is under active development, with more sections sections and details to come in the near future.
+For any unaddressed questions please file an issue at the github or reach out to one of the main points of contact(listed at the github).

 Creating Platform Specifics
 -------------